moinakg/pcompress/README.md

 space used in this directory is proportional to the size of the dataset being processed and is slightly more than 8KB for every 1MB of data.

+The default checksum used for chunk hashes during Global Deduplication is SHA256.
+However this can be changed by setting the PCOMPRESS_CHUNK_HASH_GLOBAL environment variable to one of the other checksum names except CRC64.

 Examples
 ========